 Gather user feedback

 Collecting user feedback is essential for understanding the real-world experience of your app's users.
-Feedback provides direct insights into what users like, what frustrates them, and what features they wish to see in future updates.
+Feedback provides direct insights into what users like, what frustrates them, and what features they would like to see in future updates.

-Remember to time these surveys appropriately—such as after a key interaction—so you can gather more relevant and actionable insights.
+Remember to time these surveys appropriately, for instance,after a key interaction, so you can gather more relevant and actionable insights.

-💡For example, Taxfix set its two NPS surveys after the crucial user actions: first, after users file their tax declaration and second, after they receive a refund from the tax office.
+💡For example, Taxfix set its two NPS surveys after crucial user actions: first, after users file their tax declaration, and second, after they receive their refund from the tax office.

 What's the likelihood of someone who gave us a very low score to refer us to their friend?
 Probably low.
 And then, at the same time, there’s no relevancy.
 If someone gives us a score of one and the next message they get is like, ‘Hey, refer us to their friend,’ as a customer, I would feel like, okay, these guys have no idea what they are doing.